Melissa Gorga: Career

+In September 2013, Gorga published her relationship, self-help book, Love Italian Style: The Secrets of My Hot and Happy Marriage, with St. Martin's Griffin.
+The book received a mix of negative reviews, with some critics finding the book sexist, and promoting outdated gender roles.
+Rachael Berman of The Humanist cited the book as "anti-feminist," while Tracie Egan Morrissey of Jezebel accused Gorga of advocating "marital rape".
+Gorga argued that while she knew the book would be controversial, her intent was to advocate "putting your partner first."

+In 2014, Gorga introduced her jewelry line, the Melissa Gorga Collection, on HSN.
+In late 2015, she, along with business partner Jackie Beard Robinson, opened the Envy clothing boutique in Montclair, New Jersey, with its interior built by her husband, Joe.
+In 2016, Gorga (with sister-in-law Teresa Giudice) appeared in pictorials for Us Weekly and Paper magazine.
+In January 2017, Envy was temporarily closed due to a dispute with Robinson; it re-opened later that month with Robinson no longer a partner.

 In May 2017, the Gorgas opened a restaurant in East Hanover, New Jersey with Teresa Giudice named Gorga's Homemade Pasta and Pizza.
 In January 2018, the restaurant closed in search of larger space and new management.

-Gorga starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise that premiered on Peacock in November 2021.

-In December 2021, Gorga launched her own interview and lifestyle podcast with PodcastOne titled "On Display" named after her first single.
-The podcast ended in July 2025.
+In November 2021, Gorga starred in the first season of The Real Housewives spin-off,The Real Housewives Ultimate Girls Trip, which premiered on Peacock.
+From December 2021 to July 2025, Gorga hosted her podcast with PodcastOne titled On Display, named after her first single.

-In December 2024, Gorga launched a cookie company Sprinkle by MG, specializing in sprinkle cookies.
+In March 2024, Gorga opened the second Envy by Melissa Gorga boutique in Huntington, New York.
+In December, Gorga launched her sprinkle cookie company Sprinkle by MG (later rebranded to Let's Sprinkle by MG), specializing in sprinkle cookies.
 Within three months, the company brought in $500k of revenue.
-Additional products including coffee cake, almond vanilla coffee, oven mitts and mugs were subsequently launched.

-In October 2025, Gorga appeared in an episode of Wife Swap: The Real Housewives Edition, a spin-off of the global Wife Swap format.
+Additional products including coffee cake, almond vanilla coffee, oven mitts and mugs.
+In September 2025, Gorga and husband Joe appeared in the Fox celebrity game show, Celebrity Weakest Link.
+The following month in October, she appeared in an episode of Wife Swap: The Real Housewives Edition, a spin-off of the global Wife Swap format.

 Personal life

 She is married to Giuseppe "Joe" Gorga, who also appears on The Real Housewives of New Jersey and is the brother of cast member Teresa Giudice.
 The Gorgas have 3 children: Antonia (b.
 2005), Giacinto "Gino" (b.
 2007), and Giuseppe "Joey" (b.
-2010). and reside in Montville, New Jersey.
+2010), and reside in Montville, New Jersey.